 Meeting Energy Efficiency Requirements for Commercial Griddles

 ENERGY STAR sets efficiency requirements for commercial griddles in its product specification.
 Manufacturers meeting these requirements are allowed to display the ENERGY STAR label on complying models.
-For the most up-to-date requirements and list of qualified products, visit the ENERGY STAR website.
+Visit the ENERGY STAR website for the most up-to-date commercial griddle efficiency levels and product specification information, and a list of qualified griddles.

 Defining the Product Category